-If you don’t want to go to university, but you’re passionate about learning, a professional qualification could be for you.
+If you don’t want to go to university, but you’re passionate about learning, a professional certification could be for you.

-Not only will studying for a professional qualification allow you to gain new skills, it’ll also improve your employability.
+Not only will studying for a professional certification allow you to gain new skills, it’ll also improve your employability.

 Charities and non-profit organisations hire thousands of volunteers every year – meaning the range of opportunities in this field is practically endless.

 Although you won’t get paid (apart from expenses), you’ll have the chance to carry out the tasks and duties that could later be a part of your career.
 And, the experience you gain as a volunteer could be what makes you stand out from competitors in future job applications.